Mixpeal/auto-jsx-attributes/README.md

 </div>
 ```

-> Tip: Use short, focused animations to demonstrate how `auto-jsx` transforms HTML to JSX in real-time, including the conversion of SVG attributes.
+> Tip: Use short, focused animations to demonstrate how `auto-jsx-attributes` transforms HTML to JSX in real-time, including the conversion of SVG attributes.

 ## Requirements

-There are no specific requirements for `auto-jsx` other than having Visual Studio Code installed.
+There are no specific requirements for `auto-jsx-attributes` other than having Visual Studio Code installed.
 The extension handles the conversion internally without the need for external dependencies.

 ## Extension Settings

-`auto-jsx` works out of the box and does not require any additional settings.
-However, future versions may include configurable options to tailor the extension to your workflow.
+`auto-jsx-attributes` works out of the box and does not require any additional settings to start converting HTML to JSX automatically.
+However, the extension includes configurable options to tailor the experience to your workflow:

+- **Auto Fix on Paste**: By default, the extension will automatically convert HTML to JSX when you paste code into a JSX file.
+This behavior can be toggled in the settings.
+- **Convert Scope**: You can specify whether the conversion should apply to all files or only `.jsx` and `.tsx` files.

+To adjust these settings, navigate to the Visual Studio Code settings and look for "HTML to JSX Converter".

+Additionally, you can manually convert HTML to JSX by selecting the HTML code, right-clicking to open the context menu, and choosing "Convert attributes to JSX".
+This command is also available through the Command Palette.

 ## Known Issues

-Currently, there are no known issues.
-If you encounter any problems or have suggestions for improvements, please open an issue on the GitHub repository for this extension.
+In some cases, you may need to initiate the conversion process manually using the context menu option "Convert attributes to JSX" before the automatic fix-on-paste feature becomes operational.

 ## Release Notes

 ### 0.0.1

-Initial release of `auto-jsx`:
+Initial release of `auto-jsx-attributes`:
 - Basic HTML to JSX attribute conversion.
 - Expanded attribute map to cover more HTML attributes and event handlers.
 - Added comprehensive support for SVG-specific attributes.

 ---

-**Enjoy coding with `auto-jsx`!**
+**Enjoy coding with `auto-jsx-attributes`!**
 ```